Modernising the Metropolitan Region Scheme (MRS)

 • The Western Australia Planning Commission has endorsed a draft notice.

-What changes are proposed in the MRS Bill 2024?
+What are the changes in the MRS Bill 2024?

 • The text will reflect modern and contemporary terminology and will be modelled on the more recent Peel and Bunbury Region Schemes.